Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Conclusion

 \section{Conclusion}

-We have considered a three-dimensional lattice superconductor model in the London limit, with two individually conserved condensates.
+We have considered a three dimensional lattice superconductor model in the London limit, with two and $N$ individually conserved condensates.
 These condensates interact with each other by two mechanisms.
 The first is a dissipationless Andreev-Bashkin drag term representing a current-current interaction.
-The second is a fluctuating gauge field.
+The second is a fluctuating gauge-field.
 Intercomponent Josephson coupling is absent on symmetry grounds.
-Such models are relevant in a number of physical circumstances ranging from the theories of the quantum ordered states of metallic hydrogen, models of neutron stars, and were earlier suggested as effective models describing valence bond solid to Neel quantum phase transition in the proposed theories of deconfined quantum criticality.
+Such models are relevant in a number of physical circumstances ranging from the theories of the quantum ordered states of metallic hydrogen, models of neutron stars, and were earlier suggested as effective models describing valence-bond solid to Neel quantum phase transition in the proposed theories of deconfined quantum criticality.